Oldsmobile Aurora: 1997

 There were minor changes for the Aurora in 1997.
 A new in-dash CD player for the Bose sound system highlighted the improvements.
 Another new feature was a tilt-down right-outside mirror that enhances the driver's view of close objects, whenever the shifter is placed in reverse.

 The underside of the door handles were slightly recontoured to minimize slipping fingers when the handles are pulled.
 Seat belt release buttons were moved from the face of the buckle to the end for improved convenience.
 An electronic compass was added to the inside rear-view mirror.
 Larger front brakes came along with cast aluminum front control arms and steering knuckles.
 The rear ashtray assembly was changed from a click-lock face to a pull-up face.
 Finally, the spare tire cover and jack cradle assembly was changed from the jack and cover being bolted down to one where the jack sat in a plastic "bucket" inside the spare with the cover simply placed on top.

-On some 1997s a modest "Oldsmobile" badge returned to the right-rear corner of the car along with the Aurora name.
+On some 1997 models, a modest "Oldsmobile" badge returned to the right-rear corner of the car along with the Aurora name.